missjody/loan_calculator/README.md

 *refactor in redux*

+* deploy version 5 to Azure and write an article outlining how to do so

 * refactor
+  * keep notes about the refactor to write an article on how to do it

 * break down into more components
   * focus being on changing impure functions to pure functions